spearsj2/AdWard/README.md

 ## Setup and Upkeep

+- First you will need to install conan pip3 install conan

+- Setup the profile
+  conan profile detect

 - To correctly setup the dev environment install the neccesary dependencies with the following command conan install . --build=missing